lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 }
 ~~~

-The following example shows a nonce request - nonce response message exchange
+The following example shows a nonce request and nonce response message exchange
-transmitting optional parameter in the request:
+transmitting optional parameters in the request:

 ~~~
 POST /.well-known/est/nonce HTTP/1.1